-The Figure 4 shows a block diagram of a generic measurement instrument.
+The Figure 3 shows a block diagram of a generic measurement instrument.
 The blocks of a measurement system can be grouped into three major types: the real world (representing the physical quantity to be acquired), the interface block (with the sensor) and the core (e.g., the instrumentation itself).
 There are situations where the interface block can be part of the core, e.g., a voltmeter don't requires any external sensor because this one is already embedded inside the measuring instrument, thus the sensing tips can touch directly the electrical potentials.
-In this context, it must be clarified that a sensor can't be confused with a transducer, because the later can perform the same function of the received 21 Oct 2012; for review 7 Dec 2012; accepted 3 July 2013 Brazilian Microwave and Optoelectronics Society-SBMO ISSN 2179-1074 former but if the former is passive (for example, a physical quantity dependant resistor mounted in a Whitestone bridge) then additional circuits must be provided for obtaining the signal from the sensor.
+In this context, it must be clarified that a sensor can't be confused with a transducer, because the later can perform the same function of the former but if the former is passive (for example, a physical quantity dependant resistor mounted in a Whitestone bridge) then additional circuits must be provided for obtaining the signal from the sensor.
 This means that the set composed by sensor and powering system makes a transducer, confirming that certain sensors are simultaneously transducers.
 The core blocks can include electronics of acquisition.

-Figure 4: The block diagram of a generic measurement instrument.
+Figure 3.
+The block diagram of a generic measurement instrument.

 The core also provides signal processing functions for signal conditioning purposes.
 These last functions include amplification (with the possibility to adjust the gain), filtering (either low pass or band pass or even high pass filtering) and analog to digital conversion.
 Then, the user can read the acquired values in a dedicated display.
 A more sophisticated core system can interface with the external world either to connect several measurement instruments or to send data to a central unit for further processing.
-These communications can use wired (I2C [26], RS232 [27]) or wireless buses (ZigBee [28] or customized solution [29]).
+These communications can use wired (I2E [16], GPIB [17], RS232 [18], parallel ports [19] or even USB [20]) or wireless buses (IEEE 802.11 [21], ZigBee [22], Bluetooth [23] or customized solution [24]).